 The Narrow Punch

 The Narrow punch is the master of tight spaces, in essence it fulfils much the same role as its standard and acute companions, but with one important difference; it is much narrower along its entire length.
 That gives the Narrow Punch the ability to perform final bends on workpieces where space is very limited such as 90° bends on material that has already seen some bending.
-The Narrow Punch is used less but when you need it, it is indispensible.
+The Narrow Punch is used less but when you need it, it is indispensable.

 The Swan Neck Punch